acw414/eLISA/README.md

 ```
 quit()
 ```
-<u>**UCLA Hoffman users only**</u> : Python and R are already installed on the server, but must be loaded.
+**__UCLA Hoffman users only__** : Python and R are already installed on the server, but must be loaded.
 After retrieving a compute node, the user must type the following into the command line in order to **load R**:
 ```
 module load R
 ```